jakharkaran/3Ddroplet/README.md

-Spline Based D Modelling of droplets on patterned surfaces
+Spline Based Modelling of droplets on patterned surfaces